crystalchong0058/Best-Market-for-Verizon-5G-Home-Internet/README.md

 From our FCC dataset we fit the linear regression to predict correlation between download and upload speeds and understand the relationship between maximum upload and download speeds.
 Independent : download, dependent: upload speed.
 Mean absolute error is very low so yes it is overfitting, but this serves more so as intuition to understand FCC data.

 Key findings:
--When it comes to 5G services, consumers prefer T-Mobile based on the most recent weekly data -From average and download and upload speeds, high network speeds are not equally distributed across America -It is possible that more R&D spending on behalf of telecommunications companies will close this inequality gap
+- When it comes to 5G services, consumers prefer T-Mobile based on the most recent weekly data
+- From average and download and upload speeds, high network speeds are not equally distributed across America
+- It is possible that more R&D spending on behalf of telecommunications companies will close this inequality gap

 Exploratory Data Analysis(EDA):
 <img width="807" alt="Screen Shot 2023-01-11 at 4 59 15 PM" src="https://user-images.githubusercontent.com/78544539/211926824-459a5643-95a2-42b6-8037-d039d5ac1d1f.png">